plietar/malariasim-gc-writeup/GC.md

 Lets recap our original issue with malariasimulation: looking at profiles of where execution time is spent, about 20% of it is in the garbage collector.
+When capturing the same profiles inside of RStudio, the number is closer to 30%.

 Sampling profilers work by interrupting the process at regular intervals and recording what the program was doing at the time.
 They are inherently